olankens/hisensor/README.md

 # <samp>OVERVIEW</samp>

-Reversed MQTT client for Hisense TVs.
+Reverse engineered MQTT client for Hisense TVs that helps you automatically set up picture profiles (SDR, HDR10, HDR+, and DOVI) after each firmware upgrade.

+This library uses a [dummy certificate and private key](lib/assets) to bypass broker authentication.

+Some TV models may require OTP-based permission.

+### Supported Platforms

 <table>
   <tr align="center">